OWASP/samm/Website/content/business-function/practice/stream/Verification-RT-A.md

     level3:
         level: 3
         benefit: |
-            Prevents identified (and fixed) bugs to be introduced as part of later releases through regression testing.
+            Prevents identified (and fixed) bugs being introduced as part of later releases through regression testing.
         activity: |
-            Write and automate regression tests for all identified (and fixed) bugs to ensures that these become a test harness preventing similar issues to be introduced as part of later releases.
+            Write and automate regression tests for all identified (and fixed) bugs to ensure that these become a test harness preventing similar issues being introduced during later releases.
 Security unit tests should verify dynamically (i.e., at run time) that the components function as expected and should validate that code changes are properly implemented.

             A good practice for developers is to build security test cases as a generic security test suite that is part of the existing unit testing framework.
 A generic security test suite might include security test cases to validate both positive and negative requirements for security controls such as Identity, Authentication & Access Control, Input Validation & Encoding, User and Session Management, Error and Exception Handling, Encryption, and Auditing and Logging.
-Consider the passing of security tests as part of merge requirements before allowing new code to enter the main code base.
+Verify the correct execution of the security tests as early as possible.
+If feasible for example, consider the passing of security tests as part of merge requirements before allowing new code to enter the main code base.
+Alternatively, consider their passing a requirement for validating a build.

-            Adapt unit test frameworks such as Junit, Nunit, and CUnit to verify security test requirements.
             For security functional tests, use unit level tests for the functionality of security controls at the software component level, such as functions, methods, or classes.
 For example, a test case could check input and output validation (e.g., variable sanitation) and boundary checks for variables by asserting the expected functionality of the component.

         question: Do you automatically test applications for security regressions?
         quality_criteria:
-            - Tests are consistently written for all identified bugs (possibly exceeding a pre-defined severity threshhold)
+            - You consistently write tests for all identified bugs (possibly exceeding a pre-defined severity threshhold)
-            - Security tests are collected in a test suite that is part of the existing unit testing framework
+            - You collect security tests in a test suite that is part of the existing unit testing framework

         answers:
             - "No"